stibbm/ComicNarrationPublic/README.md

 ## Program Flow

-1. PreProcess image files
+#### 1. PreProcess image files
-2. Split up long image strips into panels
+#### 2. Split up long image strips into panels
-3. Save images to dropbox such that send link with OpenAI request and it can be analyzed ( needs to be publically accessible for this to be possible )
+#### 3. Save images to dropbox such that send link with OpenAI request and it can be analyzed ( needs to be publically accessible for this to be possible )
-4. Send request to GPT to get core information about what is going in in each image.
+#### 4. Send request to GPT to get core information about what is going in in each image.
 The prompt used to do this is as follows:

-#### Bones Info Prompt

 Generate a compelling script that remains accurate to the manga